addiscent/vagrant-ruby-rails/README.md

 The "vagrant up" command executed below will provision and start a _vagrant-ruby-rails_ _Vagrant Box_.

-The work done by Vagrant and the provisioning scripts during this initial "vagrant up" operation will _not_ be performed the next time "vagrant up" is executed, because downloading the image and provisioning it is a one-time process.
+The work done by Vagrant and the provisioning scripts during this initial "vagrant up" operation will only be performed once; downloading the image and provisioning it is a one-time process.
 Therefore, subsequent "vagrant up" operations will result in a running _guest-vbox_ within approximately one minute.

 However, downloading and provisioning the _Ubuntu Server 14.04_ image the first time consumes a rather substantial amount of time.
-The total time is mostly determined by the speed of the Internet connection to Atlas/Hashicorp.
+The total time is mostly determined by the speed of the _host's_ Internet connection to Atlas/Hashicorp.
 Typically, the _Ubuntu Server 14.04_ image requires 18 minutes to download.
 This happens only once, the first time _vagrant up_ is executed.
 In the future, whenever an _Ubuntu Server 14.04_ image is needed, it is fetched from the local host's cache of Vagrant Boxes.

+Provisioning is also a one-time only operation.
+Provisioning typically takes eight minutes.
 There is a large amount of terminal message output during provisioning.
-The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.  _Ruby, Gems, Rails, Git, and Node.js_ are _not_ placed directly onto your _host_, they are placed into the _guest-vbox_.
+The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.
+During this procedure, _Ruby, Gems, Rails, Git, and Node.js_ are _not_ placed directly onto your _host_, they are placed into the _guest-vbox_.
 When provisioning of the _guest-vbox_ finishes,  the _guest-vbox_ is then stored onto the _host_.

 Enter the following command :